danthe1st/ContinuationYieldReturn/README.md

 ### Tests

 Some tests are present in the `test` directory.
-These tests are _not_ executed by GitHub Actions.

 Running the tests requires JUnit 5.